JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7926 days**.

-And here is a just a random fact -  **In Britain, there are approximately 50,000 pubs with 17,000 different names**.
+And here is a just a random fact -  **In the Netherlands, there are special traffic lanes for bicycles.
+There are approximately 17,000 kms of cycle lanes with special bicycle traffic lights.**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)